EU AI Act Fines and Enforcement: What's at Stake

 Tier 2: High-Risk System Non-Compliance, Up to 15 Million EUR or 3% of Turnover

-Violations of the core obligations for high-risk AI systems fall into the second penalty tier.
-This covers non-compliance with:
+The second tier catches violations of the core obligations for high-risk AI systems.
+This is non-compliance with:

 - Risk management (Article 9)